SalomePlatform/smesh/doc/gui/input/scaled_jacobian.rst

 Scaled Jacobian
 ***************

-The **Scaled Jacobian** mesh quality criteria, is a scalar measure of the deviation from the perfect element in the geometrical sense, this measure normalize the range of reported values between [0,1] for a normal element, the value of 1 is considered a perfect element and 0 a element with a collapsed side.
+The **Scaled Jacobian** mesh quality criteria is a scalar measure of the deviation from the perfect element in the geometrical sense.
+This measure normalizes the range of reported values between [0,1] for a normal element, the value of 1 is considered a perfect element and 0 a element with a collapsed side.
 Negative values are also accepted for invalid elements.

+The **Scaled Jacobian** is implemented for all volumetric elements (except for polyhedrons, returning 0).

+For tetrahedrons and hexahedrons, the formulas are defined in `The Verdict Library Reference Manual [1] <https://gitlab.kitware.com/third-party/verdict/-/blob/master/SAND2007-2853p.pdf>`_.

-The **Scaled Jacobian** is implemented for volumetric elements returning 0 for polyhedrons.
-For tetrahedron and hexahedron the close form is defined in `[1] <https://gitlab.kitware.com/third-party/verdict/-/blob/master/SAND2007-2853p.pdf>`_, for pyramids the minimum scaled jacobian of the four tetrahedrons formed in the four vertices of the pyramid base is reported, for pentahedrons a decomposition into tetrahedron is also done and finally for hexahedron prisms the minimum scaled jacobian between two pentahedrons and one hexahedron is reported.
+For pyramid, the minimum scaled jacobian of the four tetrahedrons formed in the four vertices of the pyramid base is reported.

+For pentahedron, a decomposition into tetrahedron is also done.

+For hexahedron prisms, the minimum scaled jacobian between two pentahedrons and one hexahedron is reported.

 * Geometrically the Scaled Jacobian of a **tetrahedron** can be understood by the follow figure: